 How to apply for a Sexual Entertainment Venue Licence

-Applications can be made to the local authority using the application form below:
+Applications can be made to the local authority using the application form below.
+Before submitting an application, your attention is drawn to our privacy and data retention policy.

 - Application for the Grant, Renewal, Variation or Transfer of a Sex Establishment Licence - Download Application Form